xpack/doxygen2docusaurus-cli-ts/README.md

 (cd website; npm install xpack/doxygen2docusaurus-ts --save-dev)
 ```

 This is a temporary solution, installing from GitHub.
-When the publish will
+When the project will
 be published on npm, the install command will be:

 ```sh